A Beginners' Guide to Perfect Roast Chicken

 I typically like to have some root veggies in the bottom of the pan I cook the chicken in.
+Sweet potatoes, russet potatoes, carrots are all fantastic!
 The extra butter and chicken fat help to season the veggies and I can cook it all in one pan, which means less clean up for me after dinner.
 Sautéed Brussels sprouts go really well with this dish, too.

 If you want a classier meal, pair the chicken with a bottle of your favorite wine.

 I've hosted Thanksgiving dinner the last three years.
 I've used this recipe to make my turkey each time.
 I typically prep the garlic herb butter the night before and I quadruple the recipe.
 That's right.
 I use two whole sticks of butter in my turkey.

 This last year I found that my local grocery store (Wegmans!) sells a poultry blend of fresh herbs in a very large container.
 Perfect for a turkey.
 I packed the cavity with all of it.
 It kind of make the turkey look a little fancy.
 Remember to cook the turkey on a lower setting, 325 to be precise, and for about 15 minutes per pound.
 I typically get a 15 pound bird so its in the oven for a while.
 To have the odds be in my favor I usually cook my turkey breast side down.